mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/gpu/index.md

 ## Nvidia GPU Monitoring

-Konvoy uses [Nvidia GPU Metrics Exporter][nvidia_gpu_metrics_exporter] and [NVIDIA Data Center GPU Manager][nvidia_dcgm] to display Nvidia GPU metrics.
-By default, Konvoy has a Grafana dashboard called `GPUs/Nvidia` to monitor GPU metrics.
+Konvoy uses the [NVIDIA Data Center GPU Manager][nvidia_dcgm] to export GPU metrics towards Prometheus.
+By default, Konvoy has a Grafana dashboard called `NVIDIA DCGM Exporter Dashboard` to monitor GPU metrics.
 This GPU dashboard is shown in Konvoy's Grafana UI.

 ## Upgrade